jackdesert/daily_lager/README.md

   * Occurrence model corresponds to a single piece of data logged
   * Textual output for each subclass of Verb is unit tested
   * Demo (demo.rb) lets you interact with the DSL without a server
   * Before logging new data, it backlogs any days with no data with the default values
   * Allow multiple users to access the same Sinatra instance, identified by phone number
   * Added a durable storage mechanism using the sequel gem
   * Connect to Twilio via Sinatra for a single user
   * Supports multiple users via Human.find_or_create()
   * Allows backfilling data for yesterday
   * UPDATE DEFAULT functionality added
+  * View history in browser
+  * Add notes to a date

 Backlog: